Loginbug/BFHD-PRO-II-Linux-Dedicated-Server/README.md

 ## How to play in multiplayer on BFHD PRO II?
 1) Download and install the standalone mod: http://tiny.cc/BF2HD
 2) Download and install BF2HUB: https://www.bf2hub.com
-3) Run a multiplayer dedicated server mod on Windows or Linux
+3) Find a HD Server in server list or run yourself a multiplayer dedicated server mod on Windows or Linux

 ### How to make a Linux Dedicated Server for this game?
 1) Get a Linux Server running Ubuntu Server 16.04 LTS (Xenial Xerus).
 For a cheap server look at Scaleway.com Development Instances.